Freemium Pricing for SaaS: Great to Improve Customer Acquisition

 Grammarly

-Grammarly's freemium model is central to their goal of improving communication and enhancing lives.
-They provide millions of users with free access to their tool, offering a glimpse into the full functionality.
+Grammarly's freemium model is central to their goal of improving written communication and enhancing lives.
+They provide millions of users with free access to their tool and offer a look at its full functionality.

-Through strategically placed modals, users are prompted to upgrade to the premium version, creating a sense of FOMO.
-This tactic has proven to be successful in driving freemium conversion rates.
+Through strategically placed suggestions, users are prompted to upgrade to the premium version.
+This creates a sense of FOMO in users, and its a tactic that has proven to be successful in driving freemium conversion rates.

 What’s the future of the SaaS freemium model?

-Freemium in SaaS has proven to be a lasting concept, for 1 main reason:
+Freemium in SaaS has proven to be a lasting concept, for one main reason:

-Over 30 000 SaaS products are vying for subscribers, including your own.
-Despite the negative impact of COVID-19, around 114 SaaS tools still aimed to claim a portion of the lucrative SaaS market in 2020.
+Over 30,000 SaaS products are vying for subscribers, including your own.
+Despite the negative impact of COVID-19, around 114 SaaS tools still fought to claim a portion of the lucrative SaaS market in 2020.

-New SaaS entrants face daunting challenges in trying to appeal to prospective users in this scenario:
+New SaaS companies face daunting challenges when trying to entice users in today's market:

-- How to demonstrate the value of a product and provide evidence that it is not only worth using but also worth paying for?
+- How to demonstrate the value of their product and provide evidence that it's not only worth using but also worth paying for

-- How to demonstrate the superiority of a product over existing and well-established alternatives?
+- How to demonstrate the superiority of their product over existing and well-established alternatives

 The questions at hand cannot be resolved simply by adding more features or using marketing gimmicks.
 I can confidently say this because there is very little new information you can provide that we haven't already heard.

-New SaaS companies have few options if they want to make an impact.
-Their best bet is to summarize their user acquisition strategy and invite potential customers to try their product for free.
+New SaaS companies don't have a ton of options to make an impact.
+Their best bet is to supercharge their user acquisition strategy by inviting potential customers to try their product for free.
 This way, customers can see for themselves if the company lives up to the hype.

 📚 Additional reading